kyverno/chainsaw/website/docs/intro.md

     1. Check that Kyverno acted as expected
     1. Cleanup and move to the next test

+### From KUTTL to Chainsaw

 We started with another tool called [KUTTL](https://kuttl.dev).

-While [KUTTL](https://kuttl.dev) is great we identified some limitations and forked the tool to add the features we needed.
+While KUTTL was a great tool to start with, we quickly identified some limitations and forked it to add the features we needed.

-But we ended up needing more flexibility than what [KUTTL](https://kuttl.dev) could offer and we started designing a new assertion model.

-At this point it was simpler to start a new tool from scratch than continuing making changes in our [KUTTL](https://kuttl.dev) fork.
+In the end we needed more flexibility than what KUTTL could offer and we started designing a new assertion model and at this point it was simpler to start a new tool from scratch than continuing making changes in our KUTTL fork.

-!!! tip "KUTTL compatibility"
+The changes we were making was simply too large to have a chance to be incorporated upstream.

+Chainsaw was born :tada:

+#### KUTTL compatibility

-    Migrating from [KUTTL](https://kuttl.dev) to Chainsaw should be easy, the assertion model used in KUTTL is compatible with Chainsaw.
-We provide `chainsaw migrate kuttl config` and `chainsaw migrate kuttl tests` commands to help with the migration, see [Migration from KUTTL](./more/kuttl-migration.md) for details.
+Fortunately, Chainsaw assertion model is compatible with KUTTL and therefore migration to Chainsaw is relatively easy.

+We provide `chainsaw migrate kuttl config` and `chainsaw migrate kuttl tests` commands to assist with the migration, see [Migration from KUTTL](./more/kuttl-migration.md) for details.

 ## Use cases